 Certified in Logistics Transportation and Distribution [CLTD]

-Certified in Logistics, Transportation and Distribution [CLTD], the new certification offered by APICS, is the well recognised certification by industry experts and is designed in a way that it helps professionals committed in logistics, transportation and distribution activities to gain the body of knowledge and keep up with industry best practices, technologies and standards to uplift their organizational performance.Fhyzics, an International Channel Partner (ICP) of APICS, USA offers end-to-end support which includes membership, training, learning materials, weekly review sessions, application support, pre-examination review and examination credit.
+Certified in Logistics, Transportation and Distribution [CLTD], the new certification offered by APICS, is the well recognised certification by industry experts and is designed in a way that it helps professionals committed in logistics, transportation and distribution activities to gain the body of knowledge and keep up with industry best practices, technologies and standards to uplift their organizational performance.Fhyzics, an Authorized Channel Partner (ACP) of APICS, USA offers end-to-end support which includes membership, training, learning materials, weekly review sessions, application support, pre-examination review and examination credit.

 Opportunities - A CLTD designation helps you to stand out of the crowd and increases your professional value.

 Transformation - Innovate and bring positive changes to your organization thereby transforming it to global standards

 Stay updated - Be up-to-date with the leading logistics trends and advancements in the industry globally.